 Ad Retargeting operation revolves around information.
 Just like The Prisoner’s Number Two — Ad Retargeting needs certain information in order to successfully proceed with its operation.

 The main source of information for Ad Retargeting is the user himself.
 His contribution is technically very simple — it consists of merely hanging around on the website and leaving a digital footprint.
-This digital footprint feeds ad targeting mechanisms with some sweet data spice they construct user profile and calculate which kind of content might be relevant to him.
+This digital footprint feeds ad targeting mechanisms with some sweet data spice they construct user profiles and calculate which kind of content might be relevant to him.
 That results in increased efficiency of delivered ad content.

 User data used in ad retargeting can be broken down to these elements: